Kevin Pilkington: Notts County

 In his first season at Meadow Lane, he played 48 games.
 In a difficult season, the experienced keeper helped the "Magpies" defence to compensate for their woeful scoring record.
 A clean sheet kept against Oxford United on 18 March proved vital as Oxford finished 23rd, three points behind County.
-Had Pilkington conceded a goal that day then it eventually would have been Notts County who would have lost their Football League status for the first time in the league's history.
-He dislocated a shoulder in April, which caused him to miss the last games of the season.
+Had Pilkington conceded a goal that day, it would have eventually been Notts County, which would have lost its Football League status for the first time in the league's history.
+He dislocated a shoulder in April, which caused him to miss the season's last games.

 Notts County were a lot more comfortable the following season, Pilkington making 40 appearances, all but one of them in the league.
 Boss Steve Thompson had some explaining to do when he dropped Pilkington in favour of Saul Deeney for a brief period in December.
 In 2007–08 the club again narrowly avoided relegation into the Conference, as County finished six points ahead of Pilkington's former club Mansfield Town in 23rd place.
 He played 35 games and said he was in the best form of his life, when in mid-February he suffered a fractured leg.
 At the end of the season he signed a new two-year contract, and was voted both the Fans' Player of the Year and Players' Player of the Year.

-He started the 2008–09 season as second choice keeper behind Russell Hoult.
+He started the 2008–09 season as second-choice keeper behind Russell Hoult.
 Following an injury to Hoult, Pilkington made 26 appearances as his club struggled yet again.
 The ten points that Notts County finished above 23rd-place Chester City concealed the fact that, without point deductions for other teams, the "Magpies" would once again have finished six points above the relegation zone.
-After a takeover at County in the summer of 2009, Pilkington found himself out in the cold as third choice goalkeeper behind new signing Kasper Schmeichel and, once again, Russell Hoult.
+After a takeover at County in the summer of 2009, Pilkington found himself out in the cold as third-choice goalkeeper behind new signing Kasper Schmeichel and, once again, Russell Hoult.
 On 12 November 2009, he signed on a one-month loan for Conference Premier side Luton Town, later extended for a further month on 17 December, acting as cover for the injured Mark Tyler.
 He returned to Notts County after suffering an injury of his own in a 3–2 loss to Ebbsfleet United on 30 January 2010.
 On 10 May 2010, it was announced that he had been released by Notts County along with seven other players.

 Luton Town

-Ten days later, Pilkington signed for his previous loan club Luton Town on a permanent one-year contract.
+Ten days later, Pilkington signed a permanent one-year contract for his previous loan club, Luton Town.
 He made two starts at the beginning of the 2010–11 season, before losing his place in the team to Mark Tyler.
 Pilkington joined former club Mansfield Town on a three-month loan on 28 October 2010.
 He returned to Luton on 28 January 2011 having made 11 appearances in all competitions for Mansfield.
 At the end of the season, Pilkington signed a one-year contract extension to stay at Luton until June 2012.